ayoung062/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?
+I feel like a good amount of the git status could be ommited

 11. Why might it be a bad idea to omit them?
+Because either way you would check on the status at the end

 12. Repeat the above steps to add a new file with the name `vegetables.txt`